Public Health Summer Institutes

 Day trips and visits in the field will be in Philadelphia and the surrounding city limits.
 Discussions are led by public health experts and award-winning Drexel faculty.
 Students will experience site visits, such as a tour of City Hall and introductions to policy makers, public health advocates, and public health students.
 Engage in lectures, hands-on problem-solving/collaborative projects, field trips, and presentations from a variety of speakers.
 Make meaningful connections with your peers while preparing for college life in an immersive setting!

-The application for the 2021 summer program has closed.
+The application for the 2022 is not yet open.
 If you have any questions about the program please contact Phi Nguyen, Assistant Dean of Students, at email@example.com.

 High school juniors and seniors (commuting required).
 This is an excellent program for students who have interests in but not limited to public health, medicine, health, communications, environmental sciences, policy, sociology, and psychology.